nirmata/povs/pod-security/README.md

 ## Installing the Pod Security Standard policies
 Use kustomize to install the baseline or restricted profiles.

+NOTE: The policies are updated so that they apply only to kyverno-test namespace.

 Install baseline policies
 ```sh
 kubectl apply -k baseline/